opentensor/bittensor/MIGRATION.md

     - Opportunity to expand the content of the extrinsic's response at any time upon community request or based on new technical requirements any time.
 2. ✅ Add `bittensor.utils.hex_to_ss58` function.
 SDK still doesn't have it.
 (Probably inner import `from scalecodec import ss58_encode, ss58_decode`)
 3. ✅ Implement Sub-subnets logic.
 Subtensor PR https://github.com/opentensor/subtensor/pull/1984
-4. Implement classes for `Block` and `BlockHash` objects that will contain the following fields:
+4. Implement classes for `BlockInfo` objects that will contain the following fields:
-   - number
+   - number (int)
-   - hash
+   - hash (str)
-   - timestamp
+   - timestamp (datetime)
+   - header (dict)
+   - extrinsics (list)
-   - block_explorer (with the link to tao.app)
+   - block_explorer (link to tao.app)

    This implementation has been repeatedly requested by the community in the past.
-The instances of this classes should behave the same as `block` (int) and `block_hash` (str) currently do (to safe backward compatibility).
 5. Implement `Crowdloan` logic.
 Issue: https://github.com/opentensor/bittensor/issues/3017

 ## Testing